DestinationHome/PlayStation-Home-Master-Archive/README.md

 * Screenlinks: Various media content.
 This includes audio files in .MP3/.BNK format, video's in MP4 format usually encoded MPEG-4.
 * XML, RSS Files.

-However this archive isn't 100% complete snapshot of Home CDN servers.
-Regions such as, SCEJ and SCEAsia Home data is currently a WIP in terms of archiving scenes (spaces), .SDC information, screenlinks etc.
+However, this archive isn't a 100% complete snapshot of Home CDN servers.
+Regions such as SCEJ and SCEAsia Home data are currently a WIP in terms of archiving scenes (spaces), .SDC information, screenlinks, etc.

 **P.S:** If you want to see our current progress of what spaces `scenes` have been archived by the Destination Home Team, you can check out the Destination Home Scene List Spreadsheet [here.](https://github.com/NagatoDEV/PlayStation-Home-Scene-List-Spreadsheet)

-## How can you help out the project?
+## How can you help out with the project?

-Currently our development team is looking for anyone who still has PlayStation Home on there PS3 console, any data we can obtain can help the preservation for home.
+Currently, our development team is looking for anyone who still has PlayStation Home on their PS3 console, any data we can obtain can help the preservation of home.
 Our primary goal is to get Home back running online.
 So our team has been working on trying to emulate Sony's Medius server via using the PlayStation 3 CFW & RPCS3.

-For more information on how to donate cache data please refer to this [guide.](https://www.youtube.com/watch?v=BppPWh49ROU&feature=youtu.be) Alternatively you can check out my written version of this guide [here.](https://gist.github.com/NagatoDEV/587b5a76a1789a9d91c48e87c634771b)
+For more information on how to donate cache data please refer to this [guide.](https://www.youtube.com/watch?v=BppPWh49ROU&feature=youtu.be) Alternatively, you can check out my written version of this guide [here.](https://gist.github.com/NagatoDEV/587b5a76a1789a9d91c48e87c634771b)

 ## Our team is also looking for any Development/PROD-QA/Alpha-Beta/Retail builds of PlayStation Home which included's: